A new attack targets the US-led coalition in Iraq

-Shafaq News / An explosion occurred on Thursday targeting a convoy carrying logistical support equipment for the US-led Coalition in Yusifiya; the south of the capital Baghdad .
+Shafaq News / An explosion occurred on Monday targeting a convoy carrying logistical support equipment for the US-led Coalition on Samarra Highway in Saladin Governorate.

 A security source told Shafaq News Agency the attack causing no causalities.